-7. OTHER
+7. JOINT VENTURE

 The company entered into a joint venture called 291 Carling Avenue/369 Lebreton Street South Ottawa, Ontario Joint Venture Agreement dated 9 February 2017 for a nominal consideration.
+The company holds a one third interest in the joint venture.
+The beneficial interest in land consists of one third interest in the land held by the joint venture at market value determined at the time of forming the joint venture.